 Accessibility and Universal Design

-The UX Booth team describe how the terms “accessibility” and “universal design” are often used interchangeably.
-These terms differ in scope however.
+The terms ‘accessibility’ and ‘universal design’ are often used interchangeably.
+Yet, these terms differ in scope.

-- Accessible design focuses on the needs of people who are differently abled
+Accessible design focuses on the needs of people who are differently abled.
+The focus of Universal design is on all peoples needs.

 Designing with Universal Design in Mind